This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- 2 cups blackberry juice, see note
+- 2 cups blackberry juice, from above, see note

-- 4 cups lemon juice, see note
+- 4 cups lemon juice, fresh or bottled, see note

 - 4 cups sugar